-In January 2016 Indonesia submitted a Forest Referecne Emissions Level (FREL) to the UNFCCC.
-This project aims to improve that FREL by generating more accurate and less uncertain emission factors, and land use activities and also by including currently underrepresented land-use dynamics.
-The existing FREL ise used as the project baseline.
+In January 2016, Indonesia submitted a Forest Reference Emissions Level (FREL) to the United Nations Framework Convention on Climate Change (UNFCCC).
+This project aims to improve that FREL by generating more accurate emission factors from land-use activities and also by including currently underrepresented land-use dynamics.
+The existing FREL is used as the project baseline.

-.
-A report identifying underrepresented forest dynamics (sources/sinks) in wetlands; and
+- A report identifying underrepresented forest dynamics (sources/sinks) in wetlands

-These outputs are delivered to the main actor, the National Focal Point to the UNFCCC, residing in the Ministry of Environment and Forestry's Directorate General of Climate Change, who will submit Indonesia's improved FREL to the UNFCCC Secretariat on behalf of the GoI .
+These outputs will be delivered to the National Focal Point to the UNFCCC, of the Ministry of Environment and Forestry's Directorate General of Climate Change, who will submit Indonesia's improved FREL to the UNFCCC Secretariat on behalf of the government.

-Another actor is the ITPC (International Tropical Peatland Center) Coordinator, residing in the Forestry and Environmental Research, Development and Innovation Agency at the Ministry of Environment and Forestry.
-The ITPC coordinator is responsible for running the Interim Secretariat of the ITPC to ensure knowledge exchange and sharing take place.
+The International Tropical Peatland Center (ITPC) Coordinator, at the Ministry of Environment and Forestry is responsible for running the Interim Secretariat of the Center to ensure knowledge exchange and sharing take place.